Missouri Public Safety Medals

 Medal of Valor

-Medal of Valor recipients must be persons serving a public agency, with or without compensation, as a firefighter, law enforcement officer or emergency personnel.
-State and local corrections, court and civil defense officers are also eligible.
+To be eligible for the Medal of Valor, a person must have been serving a public agency, with or without compensation, as a firefighter, law enforcement officer or some emergency response role.
+State and local corrections, court and civil defense officers (emergency management personnel) are also eligible.

 The Medal of Valor was created in 2004 by Senate Bill 972 during the 92nd General Assembly.
 The first medals were awarded for acts of bravery performed during 2007.

 Recognizing the extraordinary service and bravery of Missouri’s public safety officers, in April 2017, the Missouri Department of Public Safety established four additional medals recognizing exceptional public service by Missouri public safety officers: the Public Safety Medal of Merit, the Governor’s Medal, the Director’s Leadership Medal, and the Hall of Fame Award.